Atticus29/population-fragmentation/specs.md

 # Bugs

 ## High Priority
+- [ ] Errors out when you try to mate a population of size 1 (what about odd pop sizes?)
+- [ ] Errors out when you try to mate but nobody in the population is eligible
+- [ ] Seems to be adding new subpopulations every time you click (even though it adds to already existing ones when warranted)
+- [ ] Does not remove the mated pairs when you clear population
 - [ ] Generation number doesn't currently validate
 - [x] negative and 0 frag numbers don't throw errors....
 - [x] the real-time pre-submission validation no longer seems to be working?